jpmorganchase/salt-ds/content-style-guide.md

 Use / to separate alternative keys or key combinations.
 Add a space to either side of /.

-### Object positioning

-#### Alignment

-The positioning of the object(s) along a given axis or line.
-"Start," "end," "left" and "right" are all alignments.

-#### Direction

-The path of travel that the object(s) will take.
-"Left-to-right" and "right-to-left" are directions.

-Words typically used to describe orientation can also describe direction in limited cases.
-Where setting the language as LTR or RTL changes the order of objects, "horizontal" and "vertical" also become directions.
-This is consistent with the CSS flexbox layout, where the `flex-direction` property accepts `row` or `column` and the direction of objects is determined by whether the language is LTR or RTL.

-#### Justification

-The spacing between a series of objects.

-#### Orientation

-The rotational position of the object(s) as a whole in relation to another point.
-"Horizontal" and "vertical" are orientations.

 ### Pattern

 Used when referring to the Salt patterns.
 Avoid the term if not referring to the Salt patterns (or patterns in another design system) to reduce confusion.